DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/scheduling.md

 `foundations delete job scheduler <job_id>`

 Only completed or failed jobs can be deleted.
 Deleting a job removes it from the GUI and deletes the associated job archive.
-*Note: sudo access may be required for deleting jobs*
+*Note: sudo access will be required for deleting jobs, this means that you will be prompted for a password*

 ### Job Configuration
 The job configuration file allows for configuration of job related metadata, execution environments & resources.